Coming Soon in May 2023

-This means perinatal complications such as eclampsia go undetected and can become life threatening if something goes wrong during labor or delivery.
-Political turmoil, lawlessness and the COVID-19 pandemic make it even more challenging for expectant mothers to access medical support.
+This means perinatal complications such as eclampsia go undetected and can become life-threatening if something goes wrong during labor or delivery.
+Political turmoil, lawlessness and gang violence make it even more challenging for expectant mothers to access medical support.

 Mezon Nesans Fanmi, our small family birth center and medical residence, provides a safe, welcoming space for local women to give birth accompanied by their families and birth attendants.

-Thanks to generous support from Women International Leaders of Greater Philadelphia, the birth center offers:
+Thanks to generous support from Women International Leaders of Greater Philadelphia and AmeriCares, the birth center offers:

 Five beds in a large room for mothers and two bedrooms for medical staff, plus two baths with showers, two kitchens, garden, and women's health exam room;